Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation: Introduction

-Data on graph edges may also be time-varying, for example, the time-varying water flow of a river \cite{Krishnan_2023_SVAR} and the traffic flow on road networks \cite{schaub2018flow} are modeled on the graph edges \cite{Krishnan_2023_SVAR}.
+Beyond static edge signals, many real-world applications involve time-varying data on graph edges, such as water flow in rivers \cite{Krishnan_2023_SVAR} and traffic flow on road networks \cite{schaub2018flow}.
 The Simplicial Vector Autoregressive (SVAR) model is proposed to tackle the time-varying task by redefining the VAR model on simplicial complexes using the Hodge Laplacians \cite{Krishnan_2023_SVAR}.
-However, proper deployment of the SVAR model requires learning model parameters from the data, which can be fairly complicated, not to mention that the Hodge Laplacian methods require a redefinition of edge operations compared to GSP methods.
-Meanwhile, suppose we leverage the well-developed concepts and techniques in GSP from graph nodes and apply them to graph edges, the adaptive graph filter can be one of the many solutions to online signal estimation problems on the edges.
-The graph least mean squares (GLMS) algorithm conducts online estimation of node signals under Gaussian noise \cite{bib_LMS}, with various adaptive GSP algorithms defined on graphs nodes improve GLMS in aspects such as convergence speed and robustness under impulsive non-Gaussian noise \cite{bib_NLMS, yan_2022_sign, bib_LMP, yan_2022_NLMP}.
-An effective and simple algorithm for the adaptive spatio-temporal estimation of time-varying signals on graph edges remains to be developed.
+However, proper deployment of the SVAR model requires a complicated process of learning model parameters from the data, not to mention that the Hodge Laplacian methods require a redefinition of edge operations compared to GSP methods.
+A more fundamental alternative is to rethink GSP itself for edge-based learning, moving beyond node-centric models to develop a framework that inherently captures the structure and dynamics of time-varying edge signals.

-The possibilities of applying adaptive GSP algorithms on the graph edges instead of the graph nodes are explored in this paper.
-We propose the Line Graph Least Mean Squares (LGLMS) algorithm for the online estimation of time-varying signals on graph edges under the scenario where noise and missing observation corrupt the signal.
-The LGLMS adopts a bandlimited filter deployed on a transformed edge signal projected on the edge-to-vertex dual graph.
-As a result, edge signals will be projected onto the nodes of its Line Graph, meaning we can now use well-defined GSP concepts on the graph edges without redefining them.
+We propose the Line Graph Least Mean Squares (LGLMS) algorithm for the online estimation of time-varying signals on graph edges under the scenario where noise and missing observations corrupt the signal.
+LGLMS embeds edge signals as node signals using the Line Graph transformation and applies a bandlimited filter to process them.
+LGLMS is the first framework to unify well-established GSP concepts with classical adaptive filtering concepts into a cohesive algorithm for real-time edge signal estimation, enabling direct signal processing on graph edges rather than only graph nodes.
 The LGLMS algorithm is tested and confirmed to accurately predict noisy time-varying traffic data and meteorological data on the graph edges under the various missing observation scenarios modeled by smoothness and random edge sampling.